FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 The averaged transfer functions are of dimension 1024 by 36.
 1024 is the number of frequency bins corresponding to f_vec, 36 is the number of body rotation angles from 0 degrees to 350 degrees in 10-degree intervals.

 The truncated impulse responses are stored in
-5

 x_axis_truncated_IRs.mat

 y_axis_truncated_IRs.mat

 z_axis_truncated_IRs.mat

 The truncated impulse responses are of dimension 256 by 5 by 36.
-256 is the length of the truncated impulse response, 5 is the number of measurement runs, and 36 is the number of body rotation angles from 0 degrees to 350 degrees in 10-degree intervals. .
+256 is the length of the truncated impulse response, 5 is the number of measurement runs, and 36 is the number of body rotation angles from 0 degrees to 350 degrees in 10-degree intervals.

+mic_1 is the MEMS microphone further away from the USB port. mic_2 is the MEMS microphone next to the USB port

 Run cal_x_axis_intensity_cpsd to calculate the active intensity in the x direction.